fairlearn/fairlearn/docs/user_guide/datasets.rst

 `papers <https://arxiv.org/search/?query=boston+housing&searchtype=all>`_ [#2]_ [#3]_ [#4]_.
 In 2020, users brought the dataset's fairness issues to the scikit-learn development team (see scikit-learn issue `#16155 <https://github.com/scikit-learn/scikit-learn/issues/16155>`_), after which the team decided to remove the dataset in scikit-learn version 1.2.
-In scikit-learn version 1.2, the dataset will be removed.

 The dataset contains the following columns: